General Regulations

 Prior to coordination, Contestants’ solutions are assessed by Leaders and Deputy Leaders, and, independently, by Coordinators, in accordance with the marking schemes approved by the Jury.

 If, during a coordination session, the designated Coordinators consider that an irregularity may have occurred, they must immediately refer the matter to the Chief Coordinator.
-Unless she is satisfied that there is no case to answer, she must report the situation to the Chair of the Jury.
+She must report the situation to the Chairwoman of the Jury, unless she is confident that there is no issue requiring further action.

 For each problem, solutions by Contestants from the Host Country are coordinated by the Leader and Deputy Leader of the country that submitted the problem, with the assistance of the Problem Captain for that problem.